thekingofdarkness/tabadol/README.md

 ## License

-This software is proprietary and owned by ABDERRAHMAN BOUICHOU Use of this software is restricted to movementsalarie.com, or individuals/entities with explicit written approval from [Abderrahman bouichou].
+This software is proprietary and owned by ABDERRAHMAN BOUICHOU Use of this software is restricted, or individuals/entities with explicit written approval from [Abderrahman bouichou].
 Redistribution, sublicensing, or modification of this software is strictly prohibited without prior authorization.